dmacmill/fastapi_sqlalchemy_test/README.md

 # FastAPI SQLAlchemy Postgres
 A template crud app for future me to reference.
-Good for use as a template.
+Good for use in small-scale applications.

 ### Getting Started
-`docker build -t fastapisqlalchemy .` to build image
+`docker compose build`

 then